-In the course of quarterly analyses carried out in parallel, the results of various stress scenarios specific to risk types as well as of general stress scenarios are compared with the available economic capital and cannot exceed this figure.
+In the course of quarterly analyses carried out in parallel, the results of various stress scenarios specific to risk types as well as of general stress scenarios are compared with the available economic capital, and cannot exceed this figure.
 We also perform ad-hoc stress tests as and when required.
 As an inverse stress test, we define additional scenarios that would tie up all of the available economic capital if they were to occur.

+The new methodology pursuant to the RTF guidelines was implemented at December 31, 2018.
+The customary "old-style" going-concern approach was used up to that reporting date.
 Not all of the economic capital available to the Bank in the past financial year was used by the business divisions, which highlights the particular caution built into the Bank's risk management process and reflects the appropriateness of the relationship between the opportunities arising from business activities and the risks assumed with regard to overall profit or loss.
-Optimisation of the risk/reward ratio is a key objective of our overall risk-adjusted bank management system.
-The business divisions take on risk only if it is commensurate with the potential rewards.
+Our overall bank management system provides that the business divisions take on risk only if it is commensurate with the potential rewards.